Q: What type of searching does Harbor Consulting offer?

 Q: What type of information can we retrieve?

 A: Whether for biosequence, chemical structure, or full text results, we can retrieve most bibliographic information, including the record description (patent number, applicant, priority information, journal name, etc.) and patent claims.
 With biosequence searches we also retrieve the homology score, sequence alignment and patent sequence location.
-For chemical structure searches we include the markush structure.

 Q: Can we search RNA?